top of page

 Why 150 Minutes a Week May Help Lower Long-Term Stress and Build Resilience

-Cortisol is not the villain.
-It is an essential hormone that helps regulate metabolism, immune function, sleep-wake rhythm, energy availability, and the body’s ability to respond to challenge.
-The real problem begins when stress becomes chronic, and recovery stays low.
-In that setting, cortisol can remain elevated for too long, and the body starts paying the price.
+Cortisol isn’t the enemy.
+It’s a vital hormone that regulates metabolism, immune function, sleep-wake cycles, energy availability, and our ability to respond to challenges.
+The trouble arises when stress becomes chronic and recovery is insufficient.
+In such cases, cortisol levels can remain elevated for too long, and the body pays the price.

-That is why this recent study is so important.
-Researchers followed 130 adults ages 26 to 58 in a one-year randomized clinical trial and found that people who performed 150 minutes per week of moderate-to-vigorous aerobic exercise experienced significant reductions in long-term cortisol compared with a control group that only received general health education.
-The same report also notes that this was the first trial of its kind to show a cause-and-effect relationship between aerobic exercise and a sustained lowering of cortisol over time.
+This is why a recent study is so crucial.
+Researchers followed 130 adults aged 26 to 58 in a year-long randomized clinical trial.
+They discovered that individuals who engaged in 150 minutes of moderate-to-vigorous aerobic exercise weekly experienced significant reductions in long-term cortisol levels compared to a control group that only received general health education.
+Notably, this was the first trial to demonstrate a cause-and-effect relationship between aerobic exercise and sustained cortisol reduction over time.

-We have known for a long time that exercise can help people feel better.
-A walk can clear the mind.
-Cardio can improve mood.
-Regular movement can improve energy and sleep.
-But many earlier studies were correlational, meaning they could show an association without proving that exercise itself caused the improvement.
+We’ve known for ages that exercise can enhance well-being.
+A simple walk can clear the mind, while cardio can elevate mood.
+Regular movement boosts energy and improves sleep.
+However, many earlier studies were correlational, showing associations without proving that exercise itself caused improvements.

-This trial matters because it adds stronger clinical evidence.
-It suggests that exercise is not simply helping people “blow off steam” for a few minutes.
-It may actually lower the biological background noise of stress when practiced consistently over time.
-Researchers monitored changes in cardiorespiratory fitness, cortisol, and other measures of stress biology across a full year, making this a much more meaningful real-world finding than a short-term lab effect.
+This trial is significant because it provides stronger clinical evidence.
+It suggests that exercise isn't just a way to "blow off steam" for a few minutes; it may actually lower the biological noise of stress when practiced consistently over time.
+Researchers monitored changes in cardiorespiratory fitness, cortisol, and other stress biology measures over a full year, making this finding more meaningful than short-term lab effects.

-For me, this reinforces something I have believed for years in practice: movement is not just about calories, appearance, or performance.
-It is a clinical tool.
-When prescribed correctly, it can become part of how we regulate the nervous system, improve recovery, and protect long-term health.
+For me, this reinforces a long-held belief: movement is not merely about calories, appearance, or performance.
+It’s a clinical tool.
+When prescribed correctly, it can help regulate the nervous system, enhance recovery, and safeguard long-term health.

 Cortisol is part of the body’s stress-response system.
-In the right amount, at the right time, it is helpful.
-It helps us wake up, mobilize energy, respond to pressure, and adapt to challenge.
-But when life stress, pain, poor sleep, overwork, fear, and inactivity accumulate, cortisol can remain elevated in a way that contributes to wear and tear.
+In the right amounts and at the right times, it’s beneficial.
+It helps us wake up, mobilize energy, respond to pressure, and adapt to challenges.
+However, when life stress, pain, poor sleep, overwork, fear, and inactivity accumulate, cortisol can remain elevated, contributing to wear and tear.

-The study summary highlights that higher cortisol levels are linked with heart disease, metabolic disorders, and mental health conditions.
-That means this conversation is not just about “stress relief.”
-It is about protecting the body from the downstream effects of chronic overload.
+The study summary highlights that higher cortisol levels are linked to heart disease, metabolic disorders, and mental health conditions.
+This conversation isn’t just about “stress relief”; it’s about protecting the body from the downstream effects of chronic overload.

-This is especially important for the people I work with.
-Some are recovering from injury and are afraid of re-injury.
-Some are overwhelmed, overstimulated, and living in a constant stress response.
-Some are older adults who simply want to maintain independence, reduce fall risk, and stay active enough to enjoy life.
-In all of these groups, the goal is not punishment.
-The goal is better regulation.
+This is especially relevant for those I work with.
+Some are recovering from injuries and fear re-injury.
+Others feel overwhelmed and overstimulated, living in a constant state of stress.
+Some older adults simply want to maintain independence, reduce fall risk, and stay active enough to enjoy life.
+In all these cases, the goal isn’t punishment; it’s better regulation.

-• 30 minutes of brisk walking, 5 days a week
+• 30 minutes of brisk walking, five days a week

 • 20–25 minutes of cardio most days

-• broken-up sessions if one long session feels overwhelming
+• Breaking up sessions if one long session feels overwhelming

-This is the kind of message I want my readers to hear clearly: you do not need an extreme program to improve your health.
+This is the kind of message I want to convey: you don’t need an extreme program to enhance your health.
 You need a safe, sustainable dose of movement that you can repeat.

-As a Medical Exercise Specialist and holistic health professional, I would not isolate exercise from the rest of a person’s life.
-Stress biology is influenced by movement, yes—but also by pain, sleep, breathing, recovery habits, nutrition, and the way a person experiences safety in their body.
+As a Medical Exercise Specialist and holistic health professional, I don’t isolate exercise from other aspects of a person’s life.
+Stress biology is influenced by movement, but also by pain, sleep, breathing, recovery habits, nutrition, and how a person feels in their body.

 If someone is deconditioned, in pain, or chronically stressed, we start below the point of overload.
 Sometimes that means walking, recumbent cardio, or brief aerobic intervals.

-A consistent program usually beats an intense but unsustainable one.
-I would rather see someone complete four or five manageable sessions each week than push too hard, flare up, and disappear for two weeks.
+A consistent program usually outperforms an intense but unsustainable one.
+I’d rather see someone complete four or five manageable sessions each week than push too hard, flare up, and then disappear for two weeks.

-Mobility work, corrective exercise, strength training, breath work, massage therapy, and recovery practices can all support the body’s ability to tolerate exercise better.
+Mobility work, corrective exercise, strength training, breath work, massage therapy, and recovery practices can all enhance the body’s ability to tolerate exercise better.

-The post-rehab client needs safety and structure.
-The holistic wellness client needs restoration and regulation.
-The older adult needs function, balance, confidence, and continuity.
+A post-rehab client needs safety and structure.
+A holistic wellness client seeks restoration and regulation.
+An older adult requires function, balance, confidence, and continuity.

-If you want to begin using movement as a tool to improve stress resilience, here is a simple starting framework:
+If you want to use movement as a tool to enhance stress resilience, here’s a simple starting framework:

-Walk most days of the week.
-Walking remains one of the most accessible and clinically useful tools we have.
+• Walk most days of the week.
+Walking is one of the most accessible and clinically useful tools we have.

-Use moderate intensity.
-You should feel like you are working, but still be able to talk.
+• Use moderate intensity.
+You should feel like you’re working, but still be able to talk.

-If you are older, include balance work.
-Balance is not optional when independence matters.
+• If you’re older, include balance work.
+Balance is essential when independence matters.

-Respect recovery.
-Sleep, hydration, nutrition, and nervous system downshifting still matter.
+• Respect recovery.
+Sleep, hydration, nutrition, and nervous system downshifting are crucial.

-Think long term.
+• Think long term.
 This study lasted a year.
-The message is not “get a quick fix.”
-The message is “give the body a better pattern.”
+The message isn’t “get a quick fix.”
+It’s about establishing a better pattern for your body.

-This study does not suggest that exercise erases stress or removes the demands of life.
-What it does suggest is more useful: when aerobic exercise is performed consistently over time, it may help reduce long-term cortisol exposure and improve the way the body adapts to stress.
-That has meaningful implications for mood, metabolism, cardiovascular health, recovery, and overall resilience.
+This study doesn’t suggest that exercise erases stress or eliminates life’s demands.
+Instead, it implies something more valuable: when aerobic exercise is performed consistently over time, it may help reduce long-term cortisol exposure and improve the body’s stress adaptation.
+This has significant implications for mood, metabolism, cardiovascular health, recovery, and overall resilience.

-To me, this is one more reason to stop viewing exercise as punishment and start viewing it as a prescription.
+To me, this is another reason to stop viewing exercise as punishment and start seeing it as a prescription.
+Your body doesn’t always need more pressure.
+Often, it requires better structure, pacing, support, and a sustainable plan.

 Work With Me

-If you are in Bellingham or Whatcom County and you want a safe, structured, science-informed plan for stress resilience, recovery, mobility, or long-term wellness, I would love to support you.
+If you’re in Bellingham or Whatcom County and want a safe, structured, science-informed plan for stress resilience, recovery, mobility, or long-term wellness, I’d love to support you.

 References